Math Lady: Pop culture notoriety and first memes in Brazil

 For many years after the airing of Senhora do Destino, Nazaré still kept being remembered by the public, and went on to become Renata Sorrah's most iconic role, with several pop culture references, the most notable one happening in the 2011 soap opera Fina Estampa, where the main antagonist, Tereza Cristina (portrayed by Christiane Torloni), after killing another character by electrocuting him in a bathtub, proceeds to say "Obrigada, Nazaré Tedesco." ('Thank you, Nazaré Tedesco.').

 Throughout the 2010s, many memes were birthed onto the Brazilian internet thanks to the character, some of the most notable ones include several Top Text Bottom Text templates; a still from her final scene, showing Nazaré running with Isabel's daughter on her lap, with a crowd running after her; as well as a scene where Nazaré spots two female characters talking about potentially marrying someday and thinks the line "Sapatonas...
 Eu sinto longe o cheiro de couro!" ('Dykes...
-From afar I can smell the leather!'), proceeded by her covering her nose.
+I can smell the leather from a mile away!'), proceeded by her covering her nose.
 Several more of Nazaré's phrases have been used in gifs and reaction images in Brazilian internet.